 Experiment to see if your predictions hold true

 Example 1: You are walking down the street.
 You notice a pain in your foot.
 You look, and there is a tack imbedded in your foot (observation).
 You suspect that the tack is the cause of your considerable discomfort (hypothesis).
 You think that if you remove the tack, the pain will subside (predict).
-You pull the tack out of your foot and the pain does reduce considerably, though some is still present (experiment).
+You pull the tack out of your foot, and there is a considerable reduction of the pain, though some is still present (experiment).
 Now comes the dreaded step 5 - repeat.
 Ouch.

-So, what has this got to do with audio you say?
-Well, this is the deal: The deductive method works great for testing audio equipment.
+So, what has this got to do with audio, you say?
+Well, this is the deal: the deductive method works well for testing audio equipment.
 No lie.
 No BS.
 Absolute truth.
-You put a signal in, you measure it when it comes out, if it is the same, IT'S THE SAME.
-Unfortunately, not everyone buys in to this little piece of common sense.
-Some believe that there are real quantifiable differences that can't be measured.
-Hey, I'm not an electrical or mechanical engineer so who am I to argue?
+You put a signal in, you measure it when it comes out; if it is the same, it's the same.
+Unfortunately, not everyone buys into this little piece of common sense.
+Some believe that there are real, quantifiable differences that can't be measured.
+Hey, I'm not an electrical or mechanical engineer, so who am I to argue?

 Statistics to the Rescue: Correlation does not equal causation

-If you've ever taken a statistics course you'll have heard this phrase a million times: Correlation does not equal causation.
-But what does it mean?
+If you've ever taken a statistics course, you'll have heard this phrase a million times: correlation does not equal causation.
+But, what does it mean?
 Looking back at Example 1, the alleviation of the pain in your foot coincided (correlated) with the removal of the tack.
-So the tack caused the pain, right?
+So, the tack caused the pain, right?
 Not to a statistician.
 The statistician only knows that the pain went away when the tack was removed.
 That could be a coincidence.
-No, the statistician is going to insist that you, all your friends, and a bunch of people of various ethnicities, income levels, geographic locations, and genders all stick yourself multiple times in the foot with a tack before he'll buy that the tack was probably the cause of the pain.
-Idiotic yes?
+No, the statistician is going to insist that you, all your friends, and a bunch of people of various ethnicities, income levels, geographic locations, and genders all stick yourselves multiple times in the foot with a tack before he'll buy that the tack was probably the cause of the pain.
+Idiotic?
 No:

-Example 2: A crime statistician discovers that with a high degree of correlation the incidence of domestic violence increases with the sales of ice cream.
-He, of course, runs home and throws out all the ice cream in the house to make sure he doesn't beat his wife.
-He immediately gets the crap kicked out of him by his very pregnant, extremely unreasonable better half who told him to thank his lucky stars he didn't throw out the pickles too.
+Example 2: A crime statistician discovers that, with a high degree of correlation, the number of incidences of domestic violence increases with increased sales of ice cream.
+He, of course, runs home, and throws out all the ice cream in the house to make sure he doesn't beat his wife.
+He immediately gets the crap kicked out of him by his very pregnant, extremely unreasonable better half who told him to thank his lucky stars he didn't throw out the pickles, too.

 Where did he go wrong?
-He forgot the first rule of statistics: Correlation does not equal causation.
-Just because domestic violence increases along with ice cream sales, does not mean that ice cream was the cause of the increase in domestic violence.
-It could be that the sugar in the ice cream was making people crazy or it could be that the beaten partners are buying more ice cream to console themselves.
-More likely, it is that ice cream is bought during the summer, and it is hot, and people are uncomfortable, and they tend to get out more, and Lord knows what else.
-There are a lot of reasons, but eating ice cream is probably not one of them.
+He forgot the first rule of statistics: correlation does not equal causation.
+Just because domestic violence increases along with ice cream sales, that does not mean that ice cream was the cause of the increase in domestic violence.
+It could be that the sugar in the ice cream was making people crazy, or it could be that the beaten partners are buying more ice cream to console themselves.
+More likely, it is that ice cream is purchased more often during the summer, and it is hot, and people are uncomfortable, and they tend to get out more, and Lord knows what else.
+There are a lot of potential reasons, but eating ice cream is probably not one of them.